-The study of the importance of professional growth and development of added nursing skills.
-Topics include the role of the licensed vocational nurse in the multi-disciplinary health care team, professional organizations, and continuing education.
-Corequisite: VNSG 1126 and VNSG 2261.
+This course is a study of the importance of professional growth and development of added nursing skills.
+Topics will include the role of the licensed vocational nurse in the multi-disciplinary health care team, professional organizations, and continuing education.

 Maternal-Neonatal Nursing (2-0-0)